NibbleRealm/twang/README.md

 - Phase Offset Modulation Synthesis (two instances of a periodic waveform kept slightly out of sync with each other, then are either multiplied or subtracted)
-- Arbitrary waveform synthesis (Defined samples occuring at differnt times in a waveform, called waypoints - either jump or interpolate {video game music})
+- Arbitrary waveform synthesis (Defined samples occuring at different times in a waveform, called waypoints - either jump or interpolate {video game music})

 ### Waveforms